harrydshapiro/pagelayout/README.md

  1. In CSS, set your parent to `display: flex;`
  2. For a horizontal flow of elements, set the parent to `flex-direction: row`.
 For a vertical flow of elements, set `flex-direction: column`.
  3. Do your child elements have set size?
 Set your parent to `flex-wrap: wrap;`.
 Should your child elements' size conform to the size of the parent?
-Set your parent to `flex-wrap: nowrap;`.
-Note: this is not all you have to do to determine element sizing.
-See [flex grow/shrink](#flex) and [height/width](#height--width) for more.
+Set your parent to `flex-wrap: nowrap;`. *Note: this is not all you have to do to determine element sizing.
+See [flex grow/shrink](#flex) and [height/width](#height--width) for more.*
  4. To space elements along the axis, apply  `justify-content` to the parent.
-Use [this](https://www.w3schools.com/cssref/playit.asp?filename=playcss_justify-content&preval=flex-start) visualizer to pick an option before you memorize all of them.
+[Visualizer](https://www.w3schools.com/cssref/playit.asp?filename=playcss_justify-content&preval=flex-start).
  5. To space elements against the axis, use `align-items` to the parent.
-Use [this](https://www.w3schools.com/cssref/playit.asp?filename=playcss_align-items&preval=stretch) visualizer to pick an option before you memorize all of them.
+[Visualizer](https://www.w3schools.com/cssref/playit.asp?filename=playcss_align-items&preval=stretch).

 ###  Flex
-Do you want your sibling elements to grow inside of the flexbox according to set size ratios?
+Do you want your sibling elements to grow inside of the flexbox according to specific ratios?
 Apply `flex: [some number]` to each sibling, where the number reflects its size relative to every other element.

 For example, if you have 3 siblings, 2 with `flex: 1` and 1 with `flex: 2`, the first two will stretch to take up 25% of the space along the axis, and the final element will stretch to take up 50%.

-What if some elements in your flexbox need to have a specific size, while others should just grow or shrink to fill the space?
-Flex is often combined with other sizing rules because it takes up "the remaining space," whatever that space is, while sizing rules like `width` and `height` are much more explicit.
+Pro tip: Flex is often combined with other sizing rules because flex takes up "the remaining space," whatever that space is, while sizing rules like `width` and `height` are much more explicit.

 Note that flex is set on child elements, not the parent (which is set to `display:flex`).

-The flex property is pretty confusing, check out examples [here](https://developer.mozilla.org/en-US/docs/Web/CSS/flex) to help you visualize it.
+Go [here](https://developer.mozilla.org/en-US/docs/Web/CSS/flex) for examples to help visualize flex.

 ### Flexbox resources:
 CSS Tricks has a great [article](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) to use as a reference for flexbox.